ubiqsecurity/ubiq-c-cpp/README.md

 ```
 ### Encrypt a social security text field - bulk interface
 Create an fpe_enc_dec object with Pass credentials and then allow repeated calls to encrypt / decrypt
-data using a Field Format Specification, FFS, and the data.
-Depending upon the call, either cipher text or
-plain text will be returned.
+data using a Field Format Specification and the data.
+Cipher text will be returned.

 ```c
 /* C */